damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 1. **Measure results not hours** We care about what you achieve; the code you shipped, the user you made happy, and the team member you helped.
 Do not compete by proclaiming how many hours you worked yesterday because we don't want someone who took the afternoon off to feel like they did something wrong.
 Instead, celebrate the achievements of yourself and your teammates.
 You don't have to defend how you spend your day.
 We trust team members to do the right thing instead of having rigid rules.
+1. **Write promises down** agree in writing on measurable goals.
+Within the company we use [OKRs](https://about.gitlab.com/handbook/people-operations/okr/) for that, you can see our [public OKR goal tree](https://gitlab.latticehq.com/public/goals).

 ## Efficiency